kigawas/blog/content/about.md

 An amateur linguist and classicist.

-An expatriate in Tokyo, desiring to be a real cosmopolitan.
+An expatriate in Tokyo, aspiring to be a real cosmopolitan.

 An idealist believing no one should be discriminated by anything they can never change.